pgEdge/pgedge-anonymizer/docs/configuration.md

 2. `/etc/pgedge/`
 3. `~/.config/pgedge/`

-#### Creating User-Defined Patterns

-You can create custom patterns for your data in a separate .yaml file; for example:
+You can also [create custom patterns](custom_pattern.md) for your data in a separate .yaml file; for example:

 ```yaml
 # my-patterns.yaml